Business users responsibilities

 FHLB must authorize access to the Members Only site (Members Only).
 Access is granted to authorized applications and resources only for legitimate business purposes.
 Conduct that interferes with the normal and proper operation of information systems, which adversely affects the ability of others to use these information systems, or which is harmful, illegal or offensive to others will not be permitted.
 Information created, captured, processed or stored on FHLB information systems is considered property of FHLB, and user activity may be logged and monitored.
 FHLB reserves the right to revoke the privileges of any user at any time.

 FHLB will issue a unique user ID and password (account) for each individual accessing Members Only and supporting information systems.
 All activity performed with the account is the responsibility of that User.
-Users must take all necessary precautions to prevent unauthorized access to Members Only and FHLB information systems.
+Users must maintain complete confidentiality of their password and take all necessary precautions to prevent unauthorized access to Members Only and FHLB information systems.
 When accessing Members Only:

 - Always use a computer that has up-to-date antivirus software installed.